realA10001986/Time-Circuits-Display/README.md

 ### Calendar system

-Since the update of Dec 11, 2023, the TCD firmware uses the [Julian Calendar](https://en.wikipedia.org/wiki/Julian_calendar) calendar from Jan 1, 1, until Sep 2, 1752, and for later dates the [Gregorian](https://en.wikipedia.org/wiki/Gregorian_calendar) one.
+The TCD firmware uses the [Julian Calendar](https://en.wikipedia.org/wiki/Julian_calendar) calendar from Jan 1, 1, until Sep 2, 1752, and for later dates the [Gregorian](https://en.wikipedia.org/wiki/Gregorian_calendar) one.
 Sep 2, 1752, was the last day the Julian calendar was used in the ["First" British Empire](https://en.wikipedia.org/wiki/British_Empire#%22First%22_British_Empire_(1707%E2%80%931783)) (Great Britain and its colonies, including eastern parts of North America, Canada).
 Other countries stopped using this calendar system way earlier; most of Europe, including Spain plus its colonies worldwide, had switched in 1582 already.
 DK/NO/NL (except Holland and Zeeland) switched in 1700, Japan in 1872, China in 1912, Russia in 1918.

 Since the time machine was built in the USA, using 1752 for the TCD seems appropriate.

 So, what does this mean?
 First off, in the Julian calendar every 4th year is a leap year; in the Gregorian calendar there are some exceptions to this rule.
 This means, as a result, that the two calendars were drifting apart over time, and dates didn't match.
 As of 2023, the Julian calendar is 13 days ahead.

 Secondly, and as a result of this drift, when countries switched from one to the other calendar system, days were skipped.
 In case of the switch in 1752, Sep 3 until Sep 13 were skipped, so after Sep 2 came Sep 14.
 For using the TCD this means that dates entered within that skipped period are corrected to Sep 14.

-Earlier versions of the firmware only supported the Gregorian Calendar, which it pretended to have been used since year 1.
-The Julian Calendar was not taken into account.

 Neither the Gregorian nor the Julian Calendar know a "year 0"; 1AD followed after 1BC.
 Nevertheless, it is possible to travel to year 0.
 In good old Hollywood tradition, I won't let facts and science stand in the way of an authentic movie experience.